accept, accept4 - accept a new connection on a socket

 No buffer space is available.

-There was insufficient memory available to complete the operation.
+There is insufficient memory available to complete the operation.

-There was insufficient STREAMS resources available to complete the operation.
+There are insufficient STREAMS resources available to complete the operation.

 A protocol error has occurred; for example, the STREAMS protocol stack has not been initialized.